ephread/inkgd/docs/source/classes/class_inkplayer.rst

 - Resource_ **ink_file**

 The compiled Ink file (.json) to play.
+While you can set this property to any resource, it should be an instance of *InkResource*.

 ----